zhcet19/Demyst_Assignment/README.md

 3) Go to client directory , run npm i and then run npm run
 4) Visit localhost:3000 to access the application

+You may also find deployed project on https://demystapp.netlify.app/